logscape/CollectdApp/Readme.md

 # CollectdApp-1.0

-The Collectd App provide dashboard, data type mappings for collectd input plugins.
 Collectd is a monitoring daemon run on unix systems gathering system health metrics.
+The Collectd App provides Workspaces and a datatype mapping for collectd input plugins.

 ## Downloads